River Tay Harling Lures

 Complete Salmon Lure Faith

-If you're a Tay ghillie that hasn't gained faith in this particular 'weapon' or high water early Spring 'harling' my only advice to you is don't get distracted by the incoming assault of 'mega buck' bass lures from the USA as they are not as good for staying connected to salmon with due to their little bass hooks even though they are very attractive in the water.
+If you're a Tay fisher or ghillie who hasn't gained faith in this particular 'weapon' my only advice to you is don't get too distracted by the incoming assault of 'mega buck' bass lures from the USA as they are not as good as the Tomic for staying connected to salmon with due to their little bass hooks even though they are very attractive movers in the water.
 You don't want a shallow hook hold on a big Tay Springer with a fine wire hook and logic should tell you why.
-Nor do you want to badly injure a fish when multiple trebles catch the landing net mesh and the salmon inevitably writhes.
+Nor do you want to badly injure a fish when multiple trebles catch the landing net mesh when the salmon inevitably writhes.
 In saying that these Vision Oneten lures fish fine with a single iron if you rig it up the same way as you see here.
 The micro barbed single can be perfectly held in 'balanced' position with a twist of fuse wire to the centre redundant hook mound which will 'break away' when a salmon is hooked.

-The 'Waggle' Of The 4 Inch Tomic Classic
+The Lure Action 'Waggle' Of The 4 Inch Tomic Classic

 The Tomic 4 Inch Classic 'in river' action is an absolute enigma as to what on earth it is reminding a salmon of.
 If you study the form of the lure as it's fishing you'll see a slowish consistent side to side kick type of waggle that is truly tantalising to salmon.
-The only thing I could relate it to is maybe a 'backing off' injured squid of some other type of oceanic salmon delicacy.
-Personally I loved using these most in the big water of Spring and especially on the duller low light days and often I'd be 'harling' 3 of these identical lures at once with the logic that salmon in the ocean are never likely feeding on any more than one food source type at any one time so they are only used to seeing multiples of the same item of prey.
+The only thing I could relate it to is maybe a 'backing off' injured squid or some other type of oceanic salmon delicacy.
+Personally I loved using these most in the bigger water conditions of Spring and especially on the duller low light days and often I'd be 'harling' 3 of these identical lures at once with the logic that salmon in the ocean are never likely feeding on any more than one food source type at any one time so they are only used to seeing multiples of the same item of prey which might just give your harling presentation the 'natural' edge on occasion.

 The Harling 'Double Dunt' Hook Up

-The Lure Action Difference Between A Tomic & Kynoch
+The Lure Action Difference Between A Tomic Classic & Kynoch Killer

 The 4 inch Classic Tomic has a narrower body than the 'Lucky Louie' originated 'Kynock Killer' which is also another highly successful River Tay salmon 'harling' lure.
 This slightly less bulky body & smaller front nose gives the 4 inch Classic Tomic a slower less erratic action which personally I like better in the cold water of early Spring.
 From a salmon's point of view both are highly attractive and from a faith point of view they only ever take the one you're using!
 The action of a 4 inch Classic Tomic can be speeded up by adjusting & double anchoring the knot position to put the lure's nose down more.
 That's maybe too much detail though and easier to just switch to a Kynoch or 3 inch Tay Lure equivalent when you want to speed up the action which I always did later in the Spring.